miki725/applied_crypto_2022_spring_ta/project/README.md

   a password.
 See the following section.

 All errors must be output to stderr.
-You may only write to stdout to output JSON when the -j flag is provided.
+You may only write to stdout to output JSON when the -j flag is provided, or when you provide search outputs (see below).

 ## Reading Passwords